Why is a star a celestial body but governments are political bodies?

 And now, the twist: words that end in a double f receive the standard pluralization.
 One simply adds an -s to:

-These words are some of the few that are correctly spelled with three consonants.
+These words are some of the few that are correctly spelt with three consonants.

 Learning English vocabulary can be done several ways.
 Those who study English as a second language often start out by repeating a series of words their Esl teacher speaks.

 Later, the English learner memorizes entire books full of words.
 They learn to speak them using the International phonetic alphabet, or IPA, to achieve fluency.

 As you practise how to speak these words – either in British or American English, often there is no connexion made, by ESL teachers or those who learn English as a second language, about how spelling affects the sound of words.

 To improve your English, you should make note of these and other spelling rules.